mearafGitHub/ETHiopiaPopUpCity/README.md

 Allow users to filter events or search for tickets.

 - ### Dynamic Counters or Token Balance Updates
-Use JavaScript to show live counters or dynamically update token balances.
+Use JavaScript to show live counters.
+Dynamically update token balances.

 - ### Team Member Details on Hover
-Display team member bios or links when their image is hovered.
+Nice playful display team member bios or links when their image is hovered.